ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 Note that the protocol follows mostly the *tag-length-value* principle.
 There can be constraints for the size of the tag or length, and **this defines how many bytes the tag or length can take**, while the length itself then defines the number of subsequent bytes.

-The sample project provides the *encoding* part for the above, but not the *decoding* part.
+The sample project provides the *encoding* part for the above, but not the *decoding* part, other than a couple of partial examples.
 Decoding means mapping arbitrary binary data to correct data structures.
 This is the part where the typical security problems arise and you should focus on.

 ### Certificate validation (1p)